sabarjp/XIVHotbar2/README.md

 ## Dimmed Skills

 **Spells**
 Spells on cooldown or that you do not have enough MP to cast will be dimmed.
+In addition, spells that are only available from scholar and that do not have an addendum requirement met will be dimmed as well.

 **Weaponskills**
 Weapon skills will be dimmed until you have enough TP.